anebz/cloud/Accreditations/aws_developer_associate.md

 ## Monitoring

 * Cloudwatch:
-  * host level metrics: CPU, network, disk and status check.
-For RAM utilization, you have to activate a custom metric.
-For custom metrics, the minimum granularity you can have is 1min.
+  * host level metrics: CPU, network, disk and status check
+  * Custom metrics: can be used for RAM, \# logged-in users.
+Min 1min granularity
   * By default, Cloudwatch stores the log data indefinitely, but you can change the retention
   * CloudWatch metrics: they tell the rate at which the function/code is executing, but can't help with debugging the error
   * Cloudwatch logs: Lambda pushes all logs to CW Logs
   * You can retrieve data from any terminated instance after its termination
-  * Create a high-resolution custom metric to capture \# logged-in users and trigger events accordingly
   * For alarms that should be triggered only if it breaches 2 evaluation periods, set data points to alarm as 2 while creating the alarm
   * CloudWatch integration feature with S3 allows to export log data from CW log groups to S3
+  * *Cloudwatch events*: when the AWS environment changes, AWS resources can be triggered.
+You can create custom events or events generated periodically.
   * Log group data is always encrypted in CloudWatch logs, with the optional choice of using KMS for this encryption with the customer master key with the CLI command `associate-kms-key`
 * CloudTrail: monitors API calls in the AWS platform.
 Logs all authenticated API requests to IAM and STS APIs.
 * AWS config records the state of your AWS env and can notify you of changes
-* AWS Budgets it needs approximately 5 weeks of usage data to generate budget forecasts
+* AWS Budgets needs approximately 5 weeks of usage data to generate budget forecasts

 ## Networking

 > Elastic load balancer

-* **ALB**, application load balancer: proxies HTTP and HTTPS requests. adds a few ms to each request, slightly slower than NLB, and don't scale quickly. with host/path based routing, it can handle multiple domains.
+* **ALB**, application load balancer: proxies HTTP and HTTPS requests.
+Slightly slower than NLB, and doesn't scale quickly. with host/path based routing, it can handle multiple domains.
 It doesn't support TCP passthrough
   - ALB access logs: detailed info about requests sent to the LB.
-Each log contains the time the request was received, the client's IP address, latencies, request paths, server responses and API connections.
+Each log contains the time the request was received, the client's IP address, latencies, request paths, server responses and API connections
   - ALB request tracing: tracks HTTP requests.
 The LB adds a header with a trace identifier to each request it receives.
   - If the target groups have no registered targets, the error shown is HTTP 503.
+  - THe ALB only sees the LB IP address, not the user's public IP.
+But it can obtain this by X-Forwarded-For header.
-* **NLB**, network load balancer: routes network packets, balance TCP traffic where extreme performance is required, they handle millions of requests per second.
+* **NLB**, network load balancer: routes network packets, balance TCP traffic where extreme performance is required, handle millions of requests per second.
 Allows TCP passthrough.
 Cannot handle path based routing.
 They can capture the user's source IP address and source port without using X-Forwarded-For
 * Classic LB: load balance HTTP/HTTPS apps and user layer7 specific features, and also use strict layer4 load balancing for apps that rely purely on TCP protocol.
 If it returns 504, it means the gateway has timed out.
 The app might be failing in the web server or db server.

-An user makes a request to the LB at a certain IP address, which then calls the EC2 instance.
-This instance only sees the LB IP address, not the user's public IP.
-But it can obtain this by X-Forwarded-For header.

 If users lose session or need to re-authenticate often, use ElastiCache Cluster, which provides a shared data storage for sessions that can be accessed from any individual web server.
 If using an ALB, use sticky sessions which can route requests to the same target in a target group.
 The clients must support cookies.
-Stickiness rstricts app elasticity, it's not so scalable.
+Stickiness restricts app elasticity, it's not so scalable.

 > Route 53